Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Experimental Evaluation

 \textbf{Evaluation Metrics.} For classification tasks, we report \emph{accuracy} for balanced datasets and \emph{F1-score} for imbalanced datasets.
 For regression tasks, we report \emph{Mean Absolute Error} (MAE) or \emph{Root Mean Squared Error} (RMSE), following prior work.
 Efficiency is measured as the total \emph{feature augmentation time} (in seconds), including path exploration, join execution, and feature selection.
+To quantify the cost of semantic reasoning, we additionally report the number of input and output tokens consumed by LLM calls.
 We exclude downstream model training time, as it is orthogonal to feature augmentation.
 All reported results are averages over five runs with different random seeds.
 We use AutoGluon~\cite{arxiv20-autogluon-tabular} to automatically train multiple models (e.g., tree-based models, kNN, neural networks) and ensemble them to create the final predictor.
-In the results, values in \textbf{bold} indicate the best performance per dataset; \underline{underlined} values indicate second-best performance. \textbf{Baselines.} We compare \hippasus with three state-of-the-art feature augmentation methods: \textbf{ARDA}~\cite{vldb20-arda}, \textbf{AutoFeat}~\cite{icde24-autofeat}, and \textbf{FeatPilot}~\cite{icde25-featpilot} (see Section~\ref{sec:related-work} for details).
-For AutoFeat and FeatPilot, we use the publicly released implementations from the respective authors.
+In the results, values in \textbf{bold} indicate the best performance per dataset; \underline{underlined} values indicate second-best performance.

+\textbf{Baselines.} We compare \hippasus with three state-of-the-art feature augmentation methods: \textbf{ARDA}~\cite{vldb20-arda}, \textbf{AutoFeat}~\cite{icde24-autofeat}, and \textbf{FeatPilot}~\cite{icde25-featpilot} (see Section~\ref{sec:related-work}).
+For AutoFeat and FeatPilot, we use the publicly released implementations from the authors.
 We have implemented ARDA following the algorithmic details in~\cite{vldb20-arda}, as the original code was not available.
 For all methods, we use the default parameters from the respective papers.
 We supply ARDA with star schemata, since it is limited to this setting.
 For FeatPilot, we train the LSTM on the same exploration data used by \hippasus.
-We do not include AutoFeature~\cite{icde22-autofeature} in our comparison, as recent work~\cite{icde24-autofeat, icde25-featpilot} has shown it is outperformed by both AutoFeat and FeatPilot in effectiveness and efficiency.
+We do not include AutoFeature~\cite{icde22-autofeature} in our comparison, as recent work~\cite{icde24-autofeat, icde25-featpilot} has shown both AutoFeat and FeatPilot outperform it in effectiveness and efficiency.
 Moreover, we denote by \textbf{Base} a method that uses the original base table without any augmented features.
-This serves as a reference point to evaluate the impact of feature augmentation.
+This serves as a reference to evaluate the impact of feature augmentation.
 All baselines use the same ML training and evaluation pipeline through AutoGluon~\cite{arxiv20-autogluon-tabular} to ensure a fair comparison.